NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ASHRAE Climate Classification
 ------------------------------------------------------------------------

 For the ASHRAE 90.1 and 90.2 standards (2004), a climate zone classification scheme was introduced, similar to the Köppen classification.
-The methodology is described in two ASHRAE Transactions papers – Briggs – 2002.
+The methodology is described in two ASHRAE Transactions papers - Briggs - 2002.

 EnergyPlus Weather File (EPW) Data Dictionary
 ----------------------------------------------------------

-The “data dictionary” for EnergyPlus Weather Data is shown below.
+The "data dictionary" for EnergyPlus Weather Data is shown below.
 Note that semi-colons do NOT terminate lines in the EnergyPlus Weather Data.
 It helps if you have familiarity with the IDD conventions please view them in the Input Output Reference document.
-Briefly, we have similar “\\” conventions that are important for reading the following tables:
+Briefly, we have similar "\\" conventions that are important for reading the following tables:

 \\minimum, \\minimum&gt; - values for this field must be either &gt;= or &gt; than the following number

 \\maximum, \\maximum&lt; - values for this field must be either &lt;= or &lt; than the following number

-\\missing – if values in this field are &gt;= the following number, it is considered “missing” and missing data rules will apply
+\\missing - if values in this field are &gt;= the following number, it is considered "missing" and missing data rules will apply

-\\default – blank fields will receive the following as “default” values
+\\default - blank fields will receive the following as "default" values

-\\units – expected units for the field.
+\\units - expected units for the field.
 Standard EnergyPlus units are shown in the Input Output Reference Document.

-Note that in the header records where “date” is used, the interpretation is shown in the following table.
+Note that in the header records where "date" is used, the interpretation is shown in the following table.

 Table 14.
 Weather File Date Field Interpretation